JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 Simulation provide two modes (training , autonomous) and 3 cameras are attached in center, left side, right side of car

-Fistly, I had to done training mode at least 1 cycle of road
+Firstly, I had to done training mode at least 1 cycle of road

 By driving test mode, simulator saved my steering action in csv file